Chart Color Schemes

 Meridan Plains has a typical household mix, with a higher-than-average median household size

 Family households account for 73.8% of all households, including 29.0% couples with children, 28.1% couples without children, and 15.7% single parent families.
-Non-family households make up the remaining 26.2%, with lone person households at 22.8% and group households comprising 3.4%.
-The median household size is 2.6 people, larger than the Rest of Qld average of 2.5.
+Non-family households constitute the remaining 26.2%, with lone person households at 22.8% and group households comprising 3.4%.
+The median household size is 2.6 people, which is greater than the Regional Queensland average of 2.5 people.

 Frequently Asked Questions - Households